-- ▷ For their presentations, the participants are required to create a handout which shows ► the ORDER of the presented points, the MAIN ARGUMENTS, CONCLUSION, and further QUESTIONS. - ▷ The ► FORM of the handout should follow the 1-PAGE TEXT SUMMARY.
-It should be structured in short passages, keywords or bullet points no continuous text.
-Ideally, the structure and central ideas of the presentation become visible at first glance.
-It serves as ► precedent INFORMATION SHEET and, afterwards, as learning and memory aid for the other course participants. - ▷ The ► handout is ASSESSED with respect to its STRUCTURE, ACCURACY, AND CLEARNESS (visual material and critical statements can of course be included). - ▷ The handout ► should be handed in NO LATER THAN 36 HOURS BEFORE the respective class.
+- Accompanying their presentations, the participants create a handout which shows ► the PRESENTED POINTS, the ORDER of the MAIN ARGUMENTS, CONCLUSION, and further QUESTIONS. - The ► FORM of the handout should roughly follow the 1-PAGE TEXT SUMMARY: structured in short passages, keywords or bullet points no continuous text.
+Ideally, the structure and central ideas of the presentation become VISIBLE AT FIRST GLANCE.
+It serves as ► a prior INFORMATION and, afterwards, as learning and memory aid for the other course participants. - The ► handout is ASSESSED with respect to its STRUCTURE, ACCURACY AND CLEARNESS (visual material and critical statements can be included). - The handout ► should be submitted NO LATER THAN 24 HOURS BEFORE the respective class.
 Please, send it as .doc/.docx/.pdf file to the instructor who will upload the document on MOODLE.

-Final PAPER or final AUDIOVISUAL WORK 35% of the final grade
+Final PAPER or final AUDIOVISUAL WORK

+70 of the final grade

-- ▷ Participants can produce either a written FINAL PAPER or an AUDIO/VISUAL RESEARCH WORK.1 - ▷ The ► SUBJECT OF THE FINAL PAPER OR AUDIOVISUAL THESIS is chosen by the student.
-A discussion of the subject with the instructor is not obligatory but recommended. ► It can ADOPT A SUBJECT FROM THE COURSE SESSIONS; in this case, it should clearly EXPAND THE APPROACH AND SCOPE of the respective in-class discussion and presentation, for example by introducing new readings and additional material, focusing on specific aspects, widening the perspective. ► It is also possible to CHOOSE A SUBJECT THAT HAS NOT BEEN PART OF THE SYLLABUS however, it should be connected to the overall theme "Worlds of Our Making" (the construction of life worlds or significant shifts in perceiving or operating reality) and treat its topic in an 'academic' manner, i.e., refer to at least two or three titles of scholarly literature. ► In any case, students are required to DEVELOP AN EXPLICIT RESEARCH QUESTION that states their interest and goals. - ▷ Searching for ► relevant BOOKS, SCHOLARLY ESSAYS, ACADEMIC ARTICLES, etc. is PART OF THE ASSIGNMENT.
-Students may consult the instructor, but are basically responsible for assembling their work material themselves. - ▷ Upon consultation, ► the final work CAN ALSO BE PRODUCED IN GROUPS OF TWO in this case, you can opt for a SHARED OR INDIVIDUAL GRADE.
-For individual grading, you must clearly indicate who produced which part of the work. - ▷ The final paper ► should have a LENGTH OF ~1.500 WORDS (excl. cover sheet, list of contents, bibliography, etc.).
-IMAGES should be inserted in the text (no separate part with illustrations).
-The STYLE FOR REFERENCING and quoting can be freely chosen but should be consistent throughout the paper.
-Papers should be in .doc, .docx or .pdf format. - Papers are HANDED IN VIA E-MAIL; since the instructor's deadline for the submission of fall term grades is January 17, 2022, the students' DEADLINE FOR HANDING IN THE PAPERS will be DECEMBER 31, 2021 (it is highly recommended that you start working on your papers early during the term). - ▷ Instead of a written paper, ► students may also prepare an AUDIO/VISUAL WORK (PHOTOGRAPHY, VIDEO, INSTALLATION, PODCAST, WEBSITE, ETC.): the work can be ► composed of SELF-PRODUCED MATERIAL AND/OR FOUND FOOTAGE. ► Formal and technical issues, extent or intended length should be coordinated with the instructor. - ▷ Final audio/visual theses will ▶ not be graded according to technical criteria but based on the ORIGINALITY OF THE APPROACH AND THE POTENTIAL TO VISUALIZE OR CONVEY THE MAIN ARGUMENT. - ▷ Audio/visual ► theses MAY BE COMPLEMENTED BY A WRITTEN COMMENT to elucidate their conceptual or theoretical approach. - ▷ Deadlines are the SAME FOR WRITTEN AND AUDIO/VISUAL works.
+- ▶ Participants can produce either a written FINAL PAPER or an AUDIO/VISUAL RESEARCH WORK.1 - The ► SUBJECT OF THE FINAL PAPER OR AUDIOVISUAL WORK is chosen by the student.
+A discussion of the subject with the instructor is not obligatory but recommended. ► It can ADOPT A SUBJECT FROM THE COURSE SESSIONS; in this case, it should clearly EXPAND THE APPROACH AND SCOPE of the respective in-class discussion and presentation, for example by introducing new readings and additional material, focusing on specific aspects, widening the perspective. ► It is also possible to CHOOSE A SUBJECT THAT HAS NOT BEEN PART OF THE SYLLABUS however, it should be connected to the overall theme "Worlds of Our Making" (the construction of life worlds or significant shifts in perceiving or operating reality) and treat its topic in an 'academic' manner, i.e., refer to at least two or three titles of scholarly literature. ► In any case, students are required to DEVELOP AN EXPLICIT RESEARCH QUESTION that delineates their interest and goals. - Searching for ► relevant BOOKS, SCHOLARLY ESSAYS, ACADEMIC ARTICLES, etc. is PART OF THE ASSIGNMENT.
+Students may consult the instructor, but are basically responsible for assembling their work material themselves.

-1 Please take note of CEU's PLAGIARISM POLICY: https://documents.ceu.edu/documents/p-1405-1
+1 For all written course work, please take note of CEU's PLAGIARISM POLICY: https://documents.ceu.edu/documents/p-1405-1